opencv/opencv/samples/clojure/simple-sample/README.md

 Here we created a two dimensions opencv `Point` instance.
-Even if all the java packages included within the java interface to OpenCV are immediately available as CLJ namespeces from the CLJ REPL, it's very annoying to prefix the `Point.` instance constructors with the fully qualified namespace.
+Even if all the java packages included within the java interface to OpenCV are immediately available from the CLJ REPL, it's very annoying to prefix the `Point.` instance constructors with the fully qualified package name.

 Fortunately CLJ offer a very easy way to overcome this annoyance by directly importing the `Point` class.